Rectangular diagrams of surfaces: distinguishing Legendrian knots: Commutation theorems

 The inverse of a generalized type~II split move is called \emph{a generalized type~II merge move}. \end{defi}

-One can see that generalized split moves are safe-to-bring-forward, whereas generalized merge moves are safe-to-postpone.
+One can see that generalized split moves are safe-to-bring-forward, whereas generalized merge moves are safe-to-postpone (see Definition~\ref{safe-def}).

 \begin{prop} For any type~II splitting route~$\omega$ in an enhanced mirror diagram~$M$, there exists an associated generalized type~II split move~$M\mapsto M'$.
-Unless~$\omega$ is special, the combinatorial type of the resulting diagram~$M'$ is prescribed by the combinatorial class~$M$ and the equivalence class~$\omega$.
+Unless~$\omega$ is special, the combinatorial type of the resulting diagram~$M'$ is prescribed by the combinatorial class~$M$ and the equivalence class of~$\omega$.
 If~$\omega$ is special, then the combinatorial type of the resulting diagram~$M'$ is prescribed by~$M$, $\omega$, and the position of the auxiliary mirror. \end{prop}

 \begin{proof} We use the notation from Definition~\ref{gen-split-def}.
-We only need to show that the type~II splitting route~$\omega'$ with the required properties, which is used for the inductive step in the Cases~2 and~3 of Definition~\ref{gen-split-def}, exists and is unique up to replacing~$p'$ by another point in the ($\diagup$-)splitting gap of the move~$M\xmapsto{\eta_1}M_1$.
+We only need to prove the existence of the type~II splitting route~$\omega'$ used for the inductive step in the Cases~2 and~3 of Definition~\ref{gen-split-def}, and show that it is unique up to replacing~$p'$ by another point in the ($\diagup$-)splitting gap of the move~$M\xmapsto{\eta_1}M_1$.

 One can see that the requirements on~$\omega'$ can be reformulated in topological terms by means of the partial homeomorphisms~$h_M^{M'}$ introduced in Subsection~\ref{hMM-subsec} as follows: the image under~$h^M_{M_1}$ of a type~II splitting path~$\wideparen\omega'$ associated with~$\omega'$ is a subarc of a type~II splitting path~$\wideparen\omega$ associated with~$\omega$.